LLNL/units/README.md

 ### Discussion points
 -   Currency may seem like a unusual choice in units but numbers involving prices are encountered often enough in various disciplines that it is useful to include as part of a unit.
 -   Technically count and radians are not units, they are representations of real things.
 A radian is a representation of rotation around a circle and is therefore distinct from a true unitless quantity even though there are no physical measurements associated with either.
 -   And count and mole are theoretically equivalent though as a practical matter using moles for counts of things is a bit odd for example 1 GB of data is ~1.6605*10^-15 mol of data.
-So they are used in different context and don't mix very often
+So they are used in different context and don't mix very often, the convert functions does convert between them if necessary.
--   This library CANNOT represent fractional unit powers( except for sqrt Hz used in noise density units), and it follows the order of operation in C++ so IF you have equations that any portion of the operation may exceed the numerical limits on powers even if the result does not, BE CAREFUL.
+-   This library **CANNOT** represent fractional unit powers( except for sqrt Hz used in noise density units), and it follows the order of operation in C++ so IF you have equations that any portion of the operation may exceed the numerical limits on powers even if the result does not, BE CAREFUL.
 -   The normal rules about floating point operations losing precision also apply to unit representations with non integral multipliers.
 -   In general with string conversions there are many units that can be interpreted in multiple ways.
 In general the priority was given to units in more common use.
 -   The unit `yr` has different meanings in different contexts.
 Currently the following notation has been adopted for string conversions `yr`=`365*day`=`8760*hr`,  `a`=`365.25*day`, `annum`=`365.25*day`, `syr`=`365.24*day`.
 The typical usage was distinct in different contexts so this is the compromise.
 -   The i_flag functions such that when squared it goes to 0, similar to the imaginary number.
 This is useful for directional units such as compass directions and reactive power in power systems.
+- Measurement/unit equality is an interesting question,  The library takes a pragmatic approach vs a precise mathematical approach.
+The precision of a float is taken to be roughly 7 decimal digit of precision.  and a double used in the 'precise' values to be 13 digits of precision.
+This is sufficient to run a few operations without going out of tolerance from floating point operations.
+This also comes into equality which is nominally taken to be values and units within this tolerance level.
+So numbers are rounded to a certain number of digits then compared to within a tolerance level.
+Some effort was made to make this uniform, but tolerance around the last digit is not exact.
+Comparison operators for the units and measurements are provided equality and inequality use the rounded comparison.  greater and less than are exact, while `>=` and `<=` check first for > or < conditions then check for equality if needed.
+There are a few situations that are not totally consistent like `1.0000001*m==1.0*m` and    `1.0000001*m>1.0*m` But such is nature of floating point operations.

 ## Defined units
 There are 2 sets of defined units